Bake off redux: a review and experimental evaluation of recent time series classification algorithms: Time Series Classification Algorithms

 \subsubsection{Comparison of Interval Based Approaches}

-Figure~\ref{fig:interval} shows the relative ranks of six interval classifiers, with summary performance measures presented in Table~\ref{tab:IntervalBased}.
+Figure~\ref{fig:interval} shows the relative ranks of seven interval classifiers, with summary performance measures presented in Table~\ref{tab:IntervalBased}.

-There is no significant difference between DrCIF and RSTSF nor between their precursors CIF and STSF.
+There is no significant difference between QUANT, DrCIF and RSTSF nor between their precursors CIF and STSF.
 All are significantly better than TSF, the best in class in the bake off.
-Figure~\ref{fig:intervalscatter}(a) shows the scatter plot of DrCIF vs RSTSF.
-DRCIF wins on $59$, draws $6$ and loses $47$.
-Conversely, RSTSF does markedly better on three problems (it is more than $0.08$ more accurate on InlineSkate, PigCVP andd PigAirwayPressure).
-Overall, the two algorithms produce very similar results (the test accuracies have a correlation of $98.5\%$).
-The balanced test accuracies, area under ROC and negative log likelihood are also very similar, suggesting they rank and produce probability estimates that are not very difference.
-We choose RSTSF as the best in class because it is significantly faster than DrCIF.
-Figure~\ref{fig:intervalscatter}(b) shows DrCIF against TSF in order to confirm that both DrCIF and RSTSF represent genuine improvements to this type of algorithm over the previous best.
-Table~\ref{tab:IntervalBased} confirms that on average over 112 problems, the accuracy of DrCIF and RSTSF is over $0.06$ higher than TSF.
+Figure~\ref{fig:intervalscatter}(a) shows the scatter plot of QUANT vs DrCIF.
+QUANT wins on $63$, draws $5$ and loses $44$.
+Overall, the two algorithms produce very similar results (the test accuracies have a correlation of $98.1\%$).

+We choose QUANT as the best in class because it is significantly faster than DrCIF and RSTSF.
+Figure~\ref{fig:intervalscatter}(b) shows QUANT against TSF in order to confirm that QUANT, DrCIF and RSTSF represent genuine improvements to this type of algorithm over the previous best.
+Table~\ref{tab:IntervalBased} confirms that on average over 112 problems, the accuracy of the top clique is over $0.06$ higher than TSF.